-

 The program ensures the ongoing provision of harm reduction supplies throughout the state by distributing naloxone to communities through Public Health Analysts (PHAs).
 Additionally, the program is currently collaborating with organizations to install repurposed newspaper stands, offering 24-hour access to harm reduction supplies, including naloxone and Fentanyl test strips.

-The program is currently developing training initiatives aimed at encouraging hospital staff and designated personnel in correctional settings to offer overdose prevention education.
-Additionally, upon release, these initiatives aim to facilitate connections to naloxone, linkages to care, access to resources, peer navigators, and treatment options.
+The program is actively crafting training initiatives designed to motivate hospital staff and designated personnel in correctional facilities to provide overdose prevention education.
+Furthermore, these initiatives strive to ensure that, upon release, individuals are connected to naloxone, linked to care, granted access to resources, guided by peer navigators, and offered treatment options.

 As of August 2020, Georgia allows for the legal establishment of Syringe Service Programs (also known as syringe exchange program, syringe access programs, drug user health hubs, hypodermic syringe, and needle exchange programs).